5G Core Network Setup

 Equipment

-As a tip, if the message “You need to configure network NRF before any other network equipment.” is displayed in Equipment -> Core tab, you should know that the 5G support was activated in your network.
+Just got the message You need to configure network NRF before any other network equipment.” in the Equipment -> Core tab, which means I got 5G support activated in my network.

 5G Core Network Setup 38